saidattsamonkar/Sortino-Portfolio-Optimization/README.md

 1. Fetch equity returns data from t-1 to t-n
 2. Optimize the data to get the Maximum Sortino Ratio (Rf is considered to be 0) subject to the following constraints
-   - Weights should be equal to 1
+   - weights should be equal to 1
+   - Every equity in the portfolio should weigh less than the specified limit
    - Portfolio turnover ratio should be less than the specified limit
    - Sector weights should be less than the specified limits
 3. Run simulation on the current month t and save the returns and update the new portfolio weights